Antonio Sanabria: Barcelona

 Born in San Lorenzo, Paraguay, Sanabria started his career in futsal, later moving to football.
 He joined Cerro Porteño's youth academy in 2004.
 In 2007, he and his parents moved to Spain, and he joined a local club from Sitges, called La Blanca Subur CF.

-Sanabria joined FC Barcelona's youth academy in 2009, aged 13.
+Sanabria joined Spanish club Barcelona's youth academy in 2009, aged 13.
 A year later, he moved to La Masia's facilities.
 In September 2012, still a youth, he was called up by manager Tito Vilanova to train with first team.

-In August 2013, Sanabria was promoted to FC Barcelona B in Segunda División.
-On 29 September he made his professional debut, playing the last 22 minutes in a 0–1 home loss against RCD Mallorca.
+In August 2013, Sanabria was promoted to Barcelona B in Segunda División.
+On 29 September he made his professional debut, playing the last 22 minutes in a 0–1 home loss against Mallorca.

 On 20 November 2013, Sanabria rejected a contract extension from Barça.
-Three days later he scored his first professional goal, in a 1–2 home loss against UD Las Palmas.
-He was linked to Roma and others which faced fierce competition to sign him in January.
+Three days later he scored his first professional goal, in a 1–2 home loss against Las Palmas.
+He was linked to Italian club Roma and others which faced fierce competition to sign him in January.